Coworking Tour

 Image for post

-At the beginning of the year I think they did a good job of getting a hold of it and locking down early.
+At the beginning of the year, I think they did a good job of getting a hold of it and locking it down early.
 I think that’s why the numbers were so good early on.
-I think that’s also why we’ve been through most of this year where people don’t really think it’s an issue.
+I think that’s also why we’ve been through most of this year, where people don’t really think it’s an issue.
 I mean literally in the height of summer, being in Kraków was like nothing had happened, there was no difference.
 And I think the politics of it are is that there was a presidential election that they wanted to make sure happened.
-Now that’s done and they’re kind of lackluster about their response.
-Which is why we’re now seeing quite crazy high numbers and who knows what winter is going to bring.
+Now that’s done, they’re kind of lackluster in their response.
+This is why we’re now seeing quite crazy high numbers, and who knows what winter is going to bring.

-What led you to found a coworking space in the first place?
+What led you to find a coworking space in the first place?

-About sixteen months ago I had a baby.
-At the time I was running a cycle apparel business.
-So I do a lot of cycling — we actually all do a lot of cycling that’s what brought us all together.
+About sixteen months ago, I had a baby.
+At the time, I was running a cycle apparel business.
+So I do a lot of cycling — we actually all do a lot of cycling, and that’s what brought us all together.
 I know these guys through cycling.
-I had a business that produced cycling clothing, we also organized holidays.
+I had a business that produced cycling clothing; we also organized holidays.
 I worked at home in my little bubble for quite a few years — and I hated it.
-I was always trying to get an office in town, but at the time, my wife, who was my business partner as well, she was against extra expenses.
+I was always trying to get an office in town, but at the time, my wife, who was my business partner as well, was against extra expenses.
 She was like: “You don’t need an office, don’t be stupid.”
-And then we had a baby and within a week I knew I wasn’t going to be able to work from home again.
+And then we had a baby, and within a week, I knew I wasn’t going to be able to work from home again.
 So I went and got an office, it was a bit bigger than I needed so I ended up renting some spaces out to some people that I knew.
-One of them, he’s been to every coworking space in Kraków and he kept saying to me: “I think you should do this properly.”
+One of them, he’s been to every coworking space in Kraków, and he kept saying to me: “I think you should do this properly.”

 It had been something I’d thought about previously because I used to study architecture and I like the idea of creating spaces for people.
 I guess ultimately when I wanted that office for my last business it was more that I wanted a creative space rather than that I wanted to have a bunch of people to manage.
 Coworking is great because I get to create a space and not have to manage the people who work there.